pipclark/Controlling-Stepper-Motors-with-Arduino-NEMA-/README.md

 pulse pin - 6
 enable pin - 10

-brief explanation of the functions direction - high (5V) or low (0V) depending on whether you want to drive forwards or backwards pulse - pulses between high and low, the driver will then interpret this (depending on the driver settings) as e.g. 400 pulses need to rotate the stepper drive one full rotation.
+brief explanation of the pin type functions: direction - high (5V) or low (0V) depending on whether you want to drive forwards or backwards pulse - pulses between high and low, the driver will then interpret this (depending on the driver settings) as e.g. 400 pulses need to rotate the stepper drive one full rotation.
 So if this pin goes high to low 400 times your driver will rotate 360 degrees in this example. enable pin - when high this will block the driver from taking action when recieving pulses.
 In the end I didn't experience much push back so I left this low all the time but you can edit to set it high and then only low when the move loop is activated if you experience unwanted movement.